DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-1/historical-context/_index.md

 {{% note %}}

-The first film to feature an original score.
-This was pre film sound, so the score was performed live with the movie.
+The Assassination of the Duke of Guise is the first film to feature an original score.
+Charles le Bargy and André Calmettes created it before film sound, so an orchestra performed the score live with the movie.

 {{%/ note %}}